 Stacey Snelling, Member, Committee on Academic Budget and Benefits, Faculty Senate; Department Chair, Health Studies, College of Arts and Sciences

 Nana An, Assistant Vice President of University Budget and Finance Resource Center

 Vi Ettle, Vice Provost for Academic Administration

-Karen Froslid Jones, Director, Office of Institutional Research & Assessment
+Karen Froslid Jones, Assistant Provost, Office of Institutional Research & Assessment

 The fiscal year 2016-2017 budget carefully balances the most important needs of AU's constituents with sound financial management, and maintains momentum for the strategic priorities of the institution.